npacemo/npacemo.github.io/source/about/index.markdown

 I was also a shareholder and core team member at [SEC Live][seclive] - a company set off to improve the work of investors, analysts and fund managers by fusing machine learning, big data processing and user experience.

-I'm currently a Co-founder and President & COO at [Hacker Works][hacker-works].
+I'm currently a Co-Founder and President & COO at [Hacker Works][hacker-works].

 For more information, check my resume on [LinkedIn][linkedin-vladi].